Monday, July 28, 2008

 http://www.icco.org/questions/production.htm = the main cocoa producers

-= the legacy of Houphouett-Boigny.
+http://countrystudies.us/ivory-coast/78.htm = the legacy of Houphouett-Boigny.

 Nigeria: governance, politics and oil revenues.

-This an excerpt from a letter to my cousin.
+________________________________This an excerpt from a letter to my cousin.

 Just focus your "findings" on estimates of revenues and expenditure since 1961 or whenever oil was discovered in Niger Delta.
 Let us assume some USD250BILLION been earned over the past 40 years.
 Then compare Nigeria's progress over that period with that of: